nubenetes/awesome-kubernetes/docs/demos.md

 - [medium: Verifying container signatures on Kubernetes with Gatekeeper](https://medium.com/@LachlanEvenson/verifying-container-signatures-on-kubernetes-with-gatekeeper-19a4519c3016)
 - [medium: Mutating Kubernetes resources with Gatekeeper](https://medium.com/@LachlanEvenson/mutating-kubernetes-resources-with-gatekeeper-3e5585d49ead)
 - [opensource.com: Implement governance on your Kubernetes cluster](https://opensource.com/article/21/12/kubernetes-gatekeeper) Use OPA Gatekeeper to create and enforce policies and governance for your Kubernetes clusters so the resources you apply comply with that policy.

+### Konveyor Move2Kube
+- [Move2Kube](https://move2kube.konveyor.io/) is a command-line tool for automating creation of Infrastructure as code (IaC) artifacts.
+It has inbuilt support for creating IaC artifacts for replatforming to Kubernetes/Openshift.
+- [==medium.com/@hari.balagopal: Create a Helm chart automatically from Kubernetes YAMLs==](https://medium.com/@hari.balagopal/create-a-helm-chart-automatically-from-kubernetes-yamls-91a4c1bf8cc5) Generating custom Helm charts, Kustomize YAMLs, Openshift templates and more, using Move2Kube.

 ## Red Hat Demo Central
 * [gitlab.com/redhatdemocentral 🌟](https://gitlab.com/redhatdemocentral)